 - (c) 'Later on neither I nor anyone else will be interested in the musings of a thirteen-year-old schoolgirl.'
 How is this statement considered to be ironic in the light of what happened later to these 'musings?'
-Elaborate in about 40 words, with reference to the text. - Ans.
+Elaborate, with reference to the text. - Ans.
 Anne's thoughts and outpourings of her feelings onto her diary during the time of the Holocaust are a mature record of that period.
-It went on to become one of the world's most widely read books, and was even adapted for films and theatre productions. - (d) How would you correctly describe the phrase 'getting things off one's chest?' - Ans.
-To talk about something which has been worrying you. - 2.
-And I'm not.
+It went on to become one of the world's most

+- widely read books, and was even adapted for films and theatre productions. - (d) How would you correctly describe the phrase 'getting things off one's chest?'

+Ans.
+To talk about something which has been worrying you.

+- 2. And I'm not.
 I have loving parents and a sixteen-year-old sister, and there are about thirty people I can call friends.
 I have a family, loving aunts and a good home.
-No, on the surface I seem to have everything, except my one true friend. - (a) What is Anne referring to when she says, 'And I'm not?' - (i) Being completely alone in the world - (ii) Bored with her routine-filled life - (iii) Being mistaken for an unfriendly person - (iv) Being lonely and unloved by her parents
+No, on the surface I seem to have everything, except my one true friend. - (a) What has been highlighted by Anne Frank in the following admission?